senaite/senaite2.com/docs/sample_basics.md

 Click the "Save" button to submit the changes.

 Go back to the created Sample and select all submitted Analyses.
-The button to verify the results appear now.
+The button to verify the results appears now.

 ![Verify Sample Results](/screenshots/sample_verify_results.png "Verify Sample Results")